Composers from Andhra Pradesh

 Komanduri Seshadri, (Secunderabad) (1949- )is a performing artiste and

 a Professor of music at a few Universities in Andhra pradesh.
 He has

 padyams.
 He has also composed a few 'garbha kritis'.
 His two kritis are listed here: Paramatmuni in Kalyana vasantham and Harihari ena rave in Kedaram.

 Dhenuvukonda Subba Rao (Ongole) is a versatile composer.
 Compositions of his, Daivalalama- Tilang and Gajamukha deva-Sri ragam are popular.

-the following kriti, Tyagaraja gurudevam-Aarabhi besides a few more.
+composed the following kriti, Tyagaraja gurudevam-Aarabhi besides a few

 'Padmavati Nakshstra ragamalika' and 'Ranganatha Keerthanalu'.
 The following kriti is popular.
 Tamasamu elanayya-Bhavapriya.

-kritis, Sabha chesi muchata- Kharaharapriya is more commonly rendered.
+his few kritis, Sabha chesi muchata- Kharaharapriya is more commonly

 KVN.Sastry (Karnool) is a Sanskrit scholar, a violinist and a composer.
 One of his compositions mentioned here is Bhajare Hanumantam- Hindustani Kapi.